shmulvad/zero-for-ner/word_embeds/README.md

 ## Word Embeddings

 The word embeddings are stored in `embeddings-[SOURCE NAME].txt`.
 At the moment, ConceptNet and GloVe have been used as sources.
 They are stored in a similar format as i.e. GloVe (see below).
 This means each line contains the word at first and then 300 numbers representing the word vector.
 Based on the pickled file from CrossNER and the label words, there are 10545 embeddings at the moment.
+Note that multiword tokens like `"political party"` is saved as `"political_party"`.

 ```text
 model 0.107 0.02 0.0305 ...